oleh-mykytiuk/aos_protocols/unit-cloud/md/aos-unit-messages.schema.md

 **Description:** Message body type.

 Must be one of:
-* "overrideEnvVar"
+* "overrideEnvVars"
-Specific value: `"overrideEnvVar"`
+Specific value: `"overrideEnvVars"`

 #### <a name="data_oneOf_i10_items"></a>Property `AosUnitMessage > data > oneOf > AosOverrideEnvVarsRequest > items`